 Claudication may go undiagnosed because many people consider the pain an unwelcome but inevitable consequence of aging, and some people just reduce their activity level to avoid the pain.
 But the tests your doctor may use to diagnose your condition are often noninvasive and can get you back on your way to resuming an active life.

 Some common tests used to diagnose claudication include:

 - Ankle-brachial index to compare the blood pressure in your ankles to the blood pressure in your arms

 - Doppler ultrasound, which monitors blood flow in the area affected

-- Magnetic resonance imaging (MRI) or computed tomography (CT) angiography to show damage to blood vessels
+- Magnetic resonance imaging (MRI) or computerized tomography (CT) angiography to show if your blood vessels are narrowed with plaque

 The pain in your legs could be due to another condition, such as spine, joint or muscle problems.
 Your doctor can make a diagnosis based on your symptoms and a medical history, physical exam and appropriate tests.

 Jan.
 31, 2015

 - Neschis DG.
 Clinical features, diagnosis, and natural history of lower extremity peripheral arterial disease. http://www.uptodate.com/home.
 Accessed Nov.
 18, 2014.